tom-udacity/frontend-nanodegree-arcade-game/README.md

 - grass (the safe zone)
 - 3 rows of road
 - 3 bugs, moving at random speeds in random sections
+- water (your goal)
-- 1 boulder blocking your path
+- up to 3 boulders blocking your path
-- 2 gems for extra points
+- up to 3 gems to collect extra points
--water (your goal)

 To collect points, you get:
 - +50 points for reaching the water
+- +30 for collecting a blue gem
+- +20 for collecting a green gem
-- +25 points each for collecting gems
+- +10 for collecting a orange gem
 - -25 points for each bug collision

-The screen will reset each time you reach the water or are hit by a bug.
+The screen will reset each time you reach the water.

 # Notes on items added for fun in addition to the requirements